JonasASchmidt/rag-ai-stack_v02/README.md

 # RAG AI Stack v0.2

 This repository provides a small but complete retrieval augmented generation (RAG) stack.
-Documents placed in ``DOCS_DIR`` are ingested into an on‑disk vector store.
-A Chainlit based backend exposes a chat interface which retrieves relevant nodes from the store and lets the LLM generate an answer.
+Documents placed in a folder are ingested into an on‑disk vector store.
+In a chat interface, users can ask an LLM questions and it then retrieves information from the provided documents and generates answers, based on that.

 ## Repository layout